 Soft Skill No. 1: Creativity

-Creativity as a soft skill is the ability to develop good and preferably novel solutions to problems. (soft-skills.com)
+Creativity as a soft skill is the ability to develop good and as innovative solutions for problems. (soft-skills.com)

 Solving problems and finding strategies is the basis for the development of every company.
-Whether new products, unique marketing, or innovative sales strategies – creativity as a soft skill is needed in all areas of the company!
+Whether new products, unique marketing, or innovative sales strategies – creativity as a soft skill is needed in all areas of business!

 Creative employees constantly develop new ideas, try out new strategies, and bring the creative drive.
-Provided that creativity as a soft skill is not only promoted but also directed into productive channels, because without a focus, even the most creative idea will not lead to success.
+Provided that creativity as a soft skill is not only promoted but also directed towards productive avenues because without goal orientation, even the most creative idea will not lead to success.

 Learning Creativity

-To a certain extent, creativity, like all soft skills in companies, is stronger in some employees than in others.
-However, employees can also learn and train creative thinking.
-There are countless tips and guides for this, such as these 7 Tricks for More Creativity.
+To a certain extent, creativity, like all soft skills in companies, is more pronounced in some employees than in others.
+However, creative thinking can also be learned and trained by employees.
+There are countless tips and guides for this, such as these 7 tricks for more creativity.

-As mentioned, it is particularly important for companies to give creativity a framework.
-It helps, for example, to ask the following questions:
+As already mentioned, it is particularly important for companies to give creativity a framework.
+For example, it helps to ask the following questions:

 How? – Find different paths and approaches.